Glinary/CCDSALG-MP1-Sorting-Algorithms/README.md

 # CCDSALG-MP1-Sorting-Algorithms
-This a program which evaluates and outputs the runtime of Bubble Sort and Merge Sort with a given number of strings.
+This a program that evaluates and outputs the runtime of Bubble Sort and Merge Sort with a given number of strings.
 #
+created by: Mary Joselle Cabungcal, Eryl Ladrido, Martin Rejano, Gleezell Vina Uy
+#
-created by: Mary Joselle Cabungcal, Eryl Ladrido, Martin Rejano, Gleezell Vina Uy modified by: Gleezell Vina Uy, Erika Culala, Trisha Sayo, Joshua Corpuz, Angelo Guerra
+modified by: Gleezell Vina Uy, Erika Culala, Trisha Sayo, Joshua Corpuz, Angelo Guerra